-Japan's 'Black Widow' loses final death sentence appeal: Reports
+Japan's 'black widow' loses final death sentence appeal: Reports

 Two years ago, a high court dismissed an appeal by the serial killer who pocketed millions in insurance payouts and inheritance, drawing comparisons in the media with the spider that poisons its mate after copulation.

-On Tuesday, Supreme Court presiding judge Yuko Miyazaki said "the death sentence is unavoidable" because Kakehi's "criminal responsibility is extremely grave", public broadcaster NHK reported.
+Supreme Court presiding judge Yuko Miyazaki yesterday said "the death sentence is unavoidable" because Kakehi's "criminal responsibility is extremely grave", public broadcaster NHK reported.

 "She used cyanide on the men after making them trust her as a life partner.
 It's a calculated, cruel crime based on a strong intent of murder," Ms Miyazaki said.